wordswords/dotfiles/README.md

 ZSH uses oh-my-zsh in Fish shell emulation mode, which provides fast and responsive auto-complete options.
 Just hit `<TAB>` to autocomplete.
-It will also show the status of the current Github directory, see 'Master' on the right.
+It will also show the status of the current Github directory, see 'master' on the right.

+* `?` - means there are untracked files
+* `!` - means there are modified files which haven't been added to the commit

 # Installation